aspose-zip/Aspose-Zip-Reference-Tutorials/content/english/net/rar-archive/decompress-rar-entry/_index.md

 Before diving into the tutorial, ensure you have the following prerequisites:

-1. Aspose.Zip for .NET: Download and install the library from the official [Aspose.Zip for .NET documentation](https://reference.aspose.com/zip/net/).
+1. Aspose.Zip for .NET: Download and install the library from the [Aspose.Zip for .NET documentation](https://reference.aspose.com/zip/net/).

 2. Document Directory: Set up a directory where your RAR file and extracted content will be stored.